 Success in sales comes down to one thing: selling enough to make a profit.
 That's going to be every salesperson's and small business owner's goal.
-Of course, that can be easier said than done!
-There are two very different strategies you can pursue to get to the point of profitability.
+That can be easier said than done!
+There are two different strategies you can pursue to get to the point of profitability.

-Strategy #1 is usually the first one that salespeople adopt.
+Increasing sales is usually the first strategy that salespeople adopt.
 It simply means increasing the total number of sales that you make.
 If you normally sell 100 widgets per month, you might set a goal of selling 125 per month instead.
 That means increasing your sales activities (e.g. making 50 cold calls a day instead of 40) or else improving your conversion rate (sticking to 40 cold calls per day, but changing to a new cold calling script that gets you a higher percentage of appointments).

 So which one is a better strategy for you in your current situation?
 You'll have to look at your sales activities and metrics closely to decide.

 First, sit down and make a list of your daily on-the-job activities.
 Ideally, you would spend a couple of days writing down everything you do as you do it, including how long you spend on each task.
 This can get awfully tedious, but the results are often eye-opening.
 You want to figure out exactly how much time you're spending on sales activities (calling prospects, attending appointments, etc.) versus other activities (writing reports, attending company meetings, etc.).

 If your time is being eaten up by non-sales tasks, you can either try to delegate those tasks to someone else or work on ways to cut corners and slice off some more time for sales tasks.
 Sales is a numbers game.
 The more time you spend on actual sales-related activities, the more sales you will make.